kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-07-14-aftermark-watermark.md

 JPEG used DCT, so it threw away some frequency data. **JPEG's lossy compression** (especially DCT + quantization) makes it easier to *embed hidden data* in frequency space. **JPEG** is almost always **8-bit/channel**, 0-255 shades of red, green, and blue, which make it lightweight, great for fast display or web use and good enough for human eyes.

-**PNG** is better for exact pixel control - which is perfect for *LSB watermarking* or pixel-aligned visual hiding - but harder to *stealth hide* in frequency space, since it doesn't use one. **PNG** can do **8 or 16 bits/channel**, 0-65535 shades.
+**PNG** is better for exact pixel control, which is perfect for *LSB watermarking* or pixel-aligned visual hiding, but harder to *stealth hide* in frequency space, since it doesn't use one. **PNG** can do **8 or 16 bits/channel**, 0-65535 shades.
 This makes it super fine detail, but big size.
 Sharper gradients, better for **editing**, like medical or astronomical images.

 **For watermarking**, higher bit-depth do give **more room to hide stuff**.
 And for 8-bit JPEG we have to be creative, like with [DCT](#jsteg---dct-embedding).

 **cat.jpg = 7.5 MB**, while **cat.png ≈ 34.7 MB** (see [size calculation](#in-rgb-3-channels) for details).

 Try converting `cat.jpg` to PNG and watch how it *blows up* in size.
-And convert it *back* to JPG**:
+And convert it *back* to JPG:

 ```bash
 convert cat.jpg cat_from_jpg.png